HopkinsKwong/PCSDG/README.md

 Keywords: **Single-source domain generalization**, **Joint optic cup and disc segmentation**.

+## Data Preparation
+We utilize the publicly available [RIGA+](https://zenodo.org/record/6325549) dataset for our experiments.

 ## Model training and inference
 The complete source code is located in the `src` folder.
 To use this project, follow the steps below: